Black Mass (film)

 Black Mass is a 2015 American biographical crime drama film about American mobster Whitey Bulger.
-Directed by Scott Cooper and written by Mark Mallouk and Jez Butterworth, it is based on Dick Lehr and Gerard O'Neill's 2001 book Black Mass: The True Story of an Unholy Alliance Between the FBI and the Irish Mob.
+Directed by Scott Cooper and written by Mark Mallouk and Jez Butterworth, it is based on Dick Lehr and Gerard O'Neill's 2000 book Black Mass: The True Story of an Unholy Alliance Between the FBI and the Irish Mob.
 The film features an ensemble cast led by Johnny Depp as Bulger, alongside Joel Edgerton, Benedict Cumberbatch, Kevin Bacon, Jesse Plemons, Peter Sarsgaard, Dakota Johnson, and Corey Stoll.

-Principal photography of the film began on May 19, 2014, in Boston and wrapped on August 1, 2014.
+Principal photography of the film took place in Boston between May and August 2014.
 The film had its world premiere at the 72nd Venice International Film Festival and was released by Warner Bros. worldwide on September 18, 2015.
-It received generally positive reviews and grossed $99 million on a $53 million budget.
+It received generally positive reviews and grossed $100 million on a $53 million budget.

 Plot

 In 1975, James "Whitey" Bulger, leader of the Winter Hill Gang, controls most organized crime within South Boston, along with his right-hand man Stephen Flemmi, newcomer Kevin Weeks, and callous hitman Johnny Martorano.
-Bulger lives with his longtime partner Lindsey Cyr and their young son Douglas.
+Bulger lives with his longtime girlfriend, Lindsey Cyr, and their young son, Douglas.

 Bulger's supremacy is challenged by the North End-based Angiulo Brothers, a rival gang that is part of the New England Mafia family.
-FBI agent John Connolly returns to the area, having grown up in South Boston as a friend of Whitey and his brother, Massachusetts Senate President William "Billy" Bulger.
+FBI agent John Connolly returns to the area, having grown up in South Boston as a friend of Whitey and his brother, Massachusetts Senate president William "Billy" Bulger.

-After the Angiulo Brothers send a motorcycle-riding assassin who murders a Winter Hill soldier, Whitey becomes an informant for Connolly.
+After the Angiulo Brothers send a motorcycle riding assassin who murders a Winter Hill soldier, Whitey becomes an informant for Connolly.
 Connolly believes he can infiltrate the Angiulo Brothers' organization with Whitey's help.
-Although Whitey hates the idea of being a rat, he understands the protection doing so would afford him, his gang, and his family.
+Although Whitey hates the idea of being a rat, he understands what the resultant protection would afford him, his gang, and his family.
 Douglas suffers from Reye syndrome, leading the devastated Lindsey to remove him from life support over Whitey's furious objections.

 Although Connolly is supported by his co-worker John Morris, their boss, Charles McGuire, is suspicious.
 Whitey increasingly exploits his status as an informant, using Connolly's "protection" as a cover for his crimes.
 When Connolly demands information on the Angiulos' racketeering locations, Whitey gets pictures of the rival gang's hideouts, allowing the FBI to plant wiretaps.
 The FBI arrests the Angiulos, thus eliminating the remaining opposition to Whitey's power.
 Blinded by his past, Connolly grows closer to Whitey and the gang and even invites them to his house for a cookout.
 His wife, Marianne, sees negative changes in her husband as his agent-informant relationship with Whitey grows, including accepting expensive gifts and money from the gang.